cccbr/runningatower/content/docs/070-RingingChamber/index.md

 ![CCTV installation](cctv_350.jpg)

-CCTV may cover the ringing chamber and the bell chamber.
+CCTV.
+This may cover the ringing chamber and the bell chamber.
 It is useful for visitors, who may not be able to access the tower, and for learners.

 Communication links to the body of the building, especially where the ringing chamber is separate, also need to be considered.
 The answer may be as simple as a bell pull or as complex as a telephone / visual communication system.
 This can assist with timings for services (especially weddings) and other activities within the building.